bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 overflow.
 However, we can still learn something from it.
 Let's break the major computation steps down to understand the math behind it.

-In the Expectation Step, we assume that we know the values of all the parameters (:math:`\theta = (\mu_k, \sigma_k^2, \pi)`) are fixed and are set to the ones from the previous iteration of the algorithm.
+In the Expectation Step, we assume that the values of all the parameters (:math:`\theta = (\mu_k, \sigma_k^2, \pi)`) are fixed and are set to the ones from the previous iteration of the algorithm.
 We then just need to compute the responsibility of each cluster to each point.
 Re-phasing this problem: